 THE LIFE BLOOD OF THE ST. BRENDAN'S COMMUNITY

-Since forming as a congregation, members have committed 10% of the annual church budget to outreach work by sponsoring projects and programs and through the allocation of funds to help meet the needs of our local community and beyond.
+Since forming as a congregation, members have committed a portion of the annual church budget to outreach work by sponsoring projects and programs and through the allocation of funds to help meet the needs of our local community and beyond.

 One of our early Outreach projects helped launch the Island Food Pantry that supplies free food to those in need on the island.
 Members continue to contribute food and to serve as volunteers.
 Also, over several years, St. Brendan’s acted as a liaison to assist in the transition and transportation of Central American and Haitian immigrants across the border into Canada.
 One family was supported on the island for several months.

 Ongoing projects include members who work with prisoners in the Hancock County Jail and the Maine State Prison offering instruction, support, and correspondence.
 Other members are tutoring adults seeking educational help to complete GEDs or to bring their skills in mathematics, reading or writing up to a college level.
-These sessions are offered at the church on a regular weekly basis.
+These sessions are offered at the church as needed.

 The Outreach Committee also contributes to a diverse group of organizations; local, regional, national, and international.
 Contributions vary according to need.
 Some of our regular recipients are: